-If we want compelling staff bios on our nonprofit website, most of us are going to have to do a little work.
 If you’ve spent any time in the world of nonprofit copywriting, you’ll have heard the maxim: people give to people, not causes.
 We like people.
 We care about real people because they remind us of those we love and care about.
 Ourselves, our friends, our kids, and our communities.
 However, many nonprofits forget that the same applies to our own organizations as well, not just our fundraising materials.
 We’re in the relationship business.
 Major gifts fundraisers—how much time do you spend getting to know your donors?
 Then it makes sense to let your donors get to know you too!
 Here’s why you should include staff bios on your website (and how to make them compelling).

 How to Have a Great Staff Page (with Examples!)